israeldavidvm/database-knowledgeable/README-EN.md

 ``

 #### use from the command line interface

+##### If it is included in a project by required with the global (composer global requires Israeldavidvm/Database-KNowledgeable)

+In order to use the program you will only need an .EV file with the configuration of your database as specified above and execute the command

+`` ~/.config/composer/vendor/bin/database-knowLedageable app: generateMarkDowndocumentation [<peph> [<Path>]] `` `` `` `` `` ``

+Arguments:
+Depth depth [default: 1]
+Path the route to the .env file. [default: "./.env"]

+Options:
+-H, -Help Display Help for the Given Command.
+WHEN NO COMMAND IS GIVEN DISPLAY HELP FOR THE LIST COMMAND -Silent do not output any message
+-q, --quie Only Error Displayed.
+All other output is support -V, -Version Display This Application Version
+`` Ansi | --No-Ansi Force (OR DISABLE --No-Ansi) ANSI OUTPUT -N, --No-Interaction do not ask any interactive question -V | VV | VVV, -Verbose Increase The Verbosity of Messages: 1 For Normal Output, 2 For More Verbose Output and 3 for Debug

+##### If it is included in a project through require without the Global

+In order to use the program you will only need an .EV file with the configuration of your database as specified above and execute the command

+`'.

+Arguments:
+Depth depth [default: 1]
+Path the route to the .env file. [default: "./.env"]

+Options:
+-H, -Help Display Help for the Given Command.
+WHEN NO COMMAND IS GIVEN DISPLAY HELP FOR THE LIST COMMAND -Silent do not output any message
+-q, --quie Only Error Displayed.
+All other output is support -V, -Version Display This Application Version
+`` Ansi | --No-Ansi Force (OR DISABLE --No-Ansi) ANSI OUTPUT -N, --No-Interaction do not ask any interactive question -V | VV | VVV, -Verbose Increase The Verbosity of Messages: 1 For Normal Output, 2 For More Verbose Output and 3 for Debug

+##### If it is installed by installing or starts from the project root (composer install israeldavidvm/database-knowledgeable)

 In order to use the program you will only need an .EV file with the configuration of your database as specified above and execute the command